 In other households, workloads tended to be more complementary between siblings.
-For example, in Leki, in 15-year-old Erist's household, the girls and boys make distinct yet complementary contributions: the older girls are responsible for more difficult household chores and waged work, while the older boys do the fishing and ploughing; younger girls are assigned the simple household chores, and younger boys are responsible for herding the cattle and fetching water.
-Although some families, like Erist's, are large and include several children of differing ages, other families are small and may have only one or two children living in the household, such that the workload cannot be spread across gender-age lines.
+For example, in Leki, in 15-year-old Erist's household, the girls and boys made distinct yet complementary contributions: the older girls were responsible for more difficult household chores and waged work, while the older boys did the fishing and ploughing; younger girls were assigned the simple household chores, and younger boys were responsible for herding the cattle and fetching water.
+Although some families, like Erist's, are large and include several children of differing ages, other families are small and may have only one or two children living in the household, such that the workload cannot be spread across gender and age lines.

 There can also be problems when boys are made to do work that is considered girls' work or the work of young children.
-Such was the case for 18-year-old Bekele in Menderin, who needs to work to cover his daily expenses and schooling, and who, for the past nine years, has been earning money carrying loads.
-He recently got a job as a taxi assistant and gave up load carrying.
-Although he felt it was OK for him to earn money carrying loads when he was a child,
+Such was the case for 18-year-old Bekele in Menderin, who needed to work to cover his daily expenses and schooling, and who, for the past nine years, had been earning money carrying loads.
+He recently got a job as a taxi assistant and gave up load-carrying.
+Although he felt it was OK for him to earn money carrying loads when he was a child:

 I hated it once I grew up.
 I do not want to be known for carrying loads.
-Actually some people have no respect for those who carry things...
+Actually some people have no respect for those who carry things ...
 One of the problems is they don't consider us to be human beings.
-They call us wezader (labourer) ...you know, it has a bad connotation.
+They call us wezader (labourer) ... you know, it has a bad connotation.
 It is not a good word.

-The way in which work is organised between children in households also goes beyond sibling relations, and in the cities we documented several cases of rural girls living and working in households to which they had been relocated and employed.
-The work that they provide for the household relieves other children in the household from domestic work, freeing them up for schooling and leisure.
+The way in which work is organised between children in households also goes beyond sibling relations, and in the cities we documented several cases of rural girls living and working in households to which they had been relocated.
+The work that they provided for the household relieved other children in the household from domestic work, freeing them up for schooling and leisure.
 For older children who worked outside the home, it sometimes meant not having to worry about domestic chores and being able to concentrate on paid work.
 It is common for 'relatives' to be brought in from the countryside, sometimes with the promise of continuing schooling in the city, and almost always with the understanding that they will do household work in exchange.
-In Hawassa, 17-year-old Sinetibeb's cousin came from the rural area to live with her family, with the idea that the girl would attend school.
-While all of the girls in the household perform some domestic chores, there is a greater work burden on the relative, who washes clothes, bakes injera, and cleans.
-The relative goes to school in the shift system so that she can do household work during the day; meanwhile, Sinetibeb and her siblings attend full-time private schooling (8 hours per day), which they manage alongside light housework.
+In Hawassa, 17-year-old Sinetibeb's cousin came from a rural area to live with her family, with the idea that the girl would attend school.
+While all of the girls in the household performed some domestic chores, there was a greater work burden on the relative, who washed clothes, baked injera and cleaned.
+The relative went to school in the shift system so she could do household work during the day; meanwhile, Sinetibeb and her siblings attended full-time private schooling (eight hours per day), which they managed alongside light housework.

-Sixteen-year-old Agerie migrated to a relative's household in Hawassa when she was 12 years old and left school before she began working selling vegetables in the city, and taking responsibility for the housework.
-The four other young people in the household are male; they go to school (unlike Agerie) and they do no chores, as Agerie explained, "because they are boys", and no doubt the boys' relation to the head of household also matters.
-Rashida (Menderin), explaining why her household did not have a housemaid, and equated domestic work with girls' work: "There are three females in our home, so why do we need a housemaid?"
+Sixteen-year-old Agerie migrated to a relative's household in Hawassa when she was 12 years old and left school before she beginning to work selling vegetables in the city and taking responsibility for the housework.
+The four other young people in the household were male; they went to school (unlike Agerie) and they did no chores, as Agerie explained, "because they are boys", and no doubt the boys' relation to the head of household also mattered.
+Rashida (Menderin), explaining why her household did not have a housemaid, equated domestic work with girls' work: "There are three females in our home, so why do we need a housemaid?"